The popularity of Salesforce is evident in the increasing user base, enhanced customer experience, better sales cycles, and customizability.

 It first authenticates both the source and the destination platforms and then creates a secure passage through which data can be transferred back and forth according to the rules you have set.

-One side initiates the connection and the other side accepts the connection invitation.
+One side initiates the connection, and the other side accepts the invitation to connect.

 The Exalate UI is the same for all platforms, so it doesn’t matter which side you start from.